hhc1997/NCU/README.md

-This repository contains the official PyTorch implementation of the following paper:
+This repository contains the official PyTorch implementation of the paper: Unlearning the Noisy Correspondence Makes CLIP More Robust.

 ## Overview
 <h1 align="center"><img src="Intro.png" width="75%"></h1>